-For the 2021 contest, the Autumn House staff serves as the preliminary readers, and the final judge is Steve Almond.
+For the 2022 contest, the Autumn House staff as well as select outsider readers serve as the preliminary readers, and the final judge is Lia Purpura.
 The winner receives publication of a full-length manuscript and $2,500.
-The submission period opens January 15, 2021, and closes June 15, 2021 (Eastern Time).
-We will announce the finalists and the winner of the contest by October 1, 2021.
+The submission period opens January 1, 2022, and closes May 31, 2022 (Eastern Time).
+We will announce the finalists and the winner of the contest by October 1, 2022.

 - The winner will receive book publication, a $1,000 honorarium, and a $1,500 travel/publicity grant to promote their book

 - All finalists will be considered for publication

 - Nonfiction submissions should be approximately 200-300 double-spaced pages (50,000-75,000 words)

 - The reading fee is $30 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
 Before you reach out to request a waived fee, please read our full statement and instructions here.
 If the guidelines are not followed, we will not be able to offer a waived fee.)

 - All nonfiction subjects (including personal essays, memoirs, travel writing, historical narratives, nature writing) or any combination of subjects are eligible

 - Do not include your name anywhere on the actual manuscript; if your name appears within the body of the text, please omit it or black it out (first name is fine, but last name must be omitted)